 We don’t deem any to be a suitable replacement for the traditional manual or electric toothbrush.
 That said, SymplBrush is the best mouthpiece toothbrush we have tested so far.

 A few companies are attempting to perfect the approach.
-Some new models due in the coming months include:
+Some new models due in the coming months and years include:

 This technology and approach is very new and has limited clinical testing.